BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 So how do we take this secret feature, and hide it in plain sight?
 That's where cryptography comes in handy.

-Here is how it works generally:
+Here is roughly how it works:
 - Get yourself a bunch of data you want to hide
 - Choose an encryption key (often a sentence or a number)
 - Apply some complicated algorithm to your input data (the algorithm is designed to make decryption almost impossible without the decryption key)